SuperFlyTV/xkeys/README.md

 ## Device support

 Testing and contributions are much appreciated!
 If you have one of the untested devices below, please test it and tell us how it works in an Issue!

 ### Supported
 These devices have been tested to work:

 * XK-24
+* XK-80

 ### Not tested (yet)

 Support for these devices is implemented, but not tested:

 * XK-60: Not tested
-* XK-80: Not tested
 * XK-4: Not tested
 * XK-8: Not tested
 * XK-16: Not tested